martijnhoekstra/VisualStudioSbtLSPclient/ScalaSbtLSP/Readme.md

 ## License
 Copyright Martijn Hoekstra.

-This software is offered under the LGPLv3: see LICENSE.md
+This software is offered under the LGPLv3: see [the license](../LICENSE.md)

 All the textmate stuff found in the TextMate directory is shamelessly stolen from Mads Hartmann Jensen, and is available under the MIT license.
 See the LICENSE file in the TextMate directory for details.